Yeamy/SQLDataSet/README.md

 ```

-### 6. DsExtra
+### 5. Extra Field
-This Annotation work via DsAdapter.
-Data come from same row of ResultSet can unserialize into a instance which annotation @DsExtra.
+Data come from same row of ResultSet can unserialize into a extra field.

 source table: